-The high costs of employing manual labor and the inconveniences associated with providing benefits such as promotions, health and safety compensation and insurances, benefit packages, increasing wages on a yearly basis, and paid leaves is a major factor leading to the movement towards the adoption of automation technology, therefore driving the industrial robotics market.
+The high costs of employing manual labor and the inconveniences associated with providing benefits such as promotions, health and safety compensation and insurances, benefit packages, increasing wages on a yearly basis, and paid leaves is a major factor leading to the adoption of automation technology.
 Furthermore, the costs of employing and training workers and their replacements is very high.
 In account of the intangible benefits, workers cannot function in harsh or inhospitable environments and have lower satisfaction in carrying out repetitive tasks as opposed to robots which have far lower restrictions.
-In countries of North America and Europe, the costs of employing manual labor are experiencing a substantial growth, which is offering huge growth opportunities for market.
-For instance, the labor costs in the European area comprising of the 28-member countries experienced a 2.2% growth.
+In countries of North America and Europe, the costs of employing manual labor are experiencing a substantial growth, which is offering huge opportunities for the industrial robotics market expansion.

 As the technology is subject to continuous changes and advancements, the regulatory framework is highly complex and constantly updated or modified to accommodate new improvements.
-A major area of concern in the industrial robotics market is the safety of the operators, primarily in collaborative robots which work alongside human personnel.
-Various countries such as China and Japan have very lax robot laws and are just beginning to regulate the production and design of these equipment, which is anticipated to fuel the market size.
+A major area of concern in the market is safety of operators, primarily in collaborative robots which work alongside human personnel.
+Various countries such as China and Japan have very lax robot laws and are just beginning to regulate the production and design of these equipment.

-These robots provide a high positive ROI to business owners and manufacturers which is dispersed over a long duration escalating industrial robotics market demand.
+The industrial robots provide a high positive ROI to business owners and manufacturers which is dispersed over a long duration escalating.
 The initial costs of purchasing these equipment is very high and can be particularly expensive to businesses that buy these equipment in bulk as opposed to a single-time or replacement purchase.
-Furthermore, these prices are followed by initial personnel training and installation costs and recurring costs for maintenance and cleaning.
+Moreover, these prices are followed by initial personnel training and installation costs and recurring costs for maintenance and cleaning.
 When looking at the prices of these systems, add-on peripherals such as end-of-arm tooling (EOAT), controllers, teach pendants, and programmed software causing the total system costs to increase drastically.
 Such high rates are highly unfeasible to players having a very limited financial budget.

-The articulated robot segment holds majority share in the industrial robotics market owing to their high multi-purpose applications such as assembling, palletizing, welding, painting, and more.
+The articulated industrial robotics market holds majority revenue share owing to their high multi-purpose applications such as assembling, palletizing, welding, painting, and more.
 These systems have a flexible movement as they are not limited to movement along a corresponding coordinate axis allowing them to be utilized conducting very complex tasks as opposed to the other robotic systems.

-The collaborative industrial robotics market segment is anticipated to exhibit a high growth at a CAGR of over 25% over the forecast timeframe.
+The collaborative industrial robotics market will showcase growth of over 25% through 2024.
 Industry players integrate these systems with sensors and cameras that can track human movement and stop or alter their motion path to avoid accidents and injuries.
-Furthermore, these systems are priced comparatively lower than traditional systems and work in collaboration with human personnel, reducing human idle time and complete tasks which require human intervention at a much faster rate.
+These systems are priced comparatively lower than traditional systems and work in collaboration with human personnel, reducing human idle time and complete tasks which require human intervention at a much faster rate.

-The demand for cylindrical robots in the market is anticipated to deteriorate during the forecast timespan owing to their small work envelope, and limited movements and applications.
+The demand for cylindrical robots is anticipated to deteriorate during the forecast period due to their small work envelope, and limited movements and applications.
 Despite their low pricing, these systems are being increasingly replaced by other robotic systems such as SCARA and articulated that can be used for a larger number of applications.

 The automotive sector is a significant customer in the industrial robotics market as these massively aid in increasing the work output as compared to manual labor.
 Changing trends such as the development of energy efficient drive systems and electric vehicles is further causing consumers to replace their existing vehicles with modernized vehicles.
 Also, there is a high rate of competition amongst market players causing them to seek automation to meet the consumer demand.